meeshkan/properties-driven-development-tutorial/ARTICLE.md

 Enter [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) (PBT).
 PBT is great for verifying assumptions about your code.
 If you think your code works with any string, you should let the computer generate a lot of test strings for you and see if it actually does work.
 Thinking in terms of properties such as _preconditions_, _postconditions_, and _invariants_ also forces you to **think** and explicitly state what your code can and cannot do.
 Such a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach can immensely help in understanding the problem you're trying to solve before diving into coding.

 Properties-driven development is an approach that lets properties guide coding.
 In this article, we'll learn what properties-driven development is and how to apply it to guide the development of a custom dictionary datatype.
 I recently learned about the concept from the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book, so this article is heavily inspired by the contents of the book.

-### Intro alternative 2

-Properties-driven development is the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) in the context of test-driven development.
-While coding, we constantly write tests to ensure our code is easily testable and usable.
-Instead of relying on hard-coded inputs and outputs in our tests, we instead write _generators of test cases_ and ensure given _properties_ hold for our code.

-Thinking in terms of properties forces us to be very explicit about what our code can and cannot do.
-We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can immensely help in understanding the problem we're trying to solve before diving into coding.

-In this article, we'll learn what properties-driven development looks like.
-We also apply the principles to develop a module for a sorted dictionary.

-I recently learned about the concept from the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book, so this article is heavily inspired by the contents of the book.

 ## ToC